 I explore how forecaster attention is reflected at the lower-dimensional factor representation of multivariate forecast data.
 When information is costly to acquire, forecasters may pay more attention to some sources of information and ignore others.
 How much attention they pay will determine the strength of the forecast correlation (factor) structure.
 Using a factor model representation, I show that a forecast made by a rationally inattentive agent will include an extra shrinkage and thresholding "attention matrix" relative to a full information benchmark, and propose an econometric procedure to estimate it.
 I show that the mapping from theoretical attention allocation to factor model representation is valid for a broad class of information cost functions.
 Differences in the degree of forecaster attentiveness can explain observed differences in empirical shrinkage in professional macroeconomic forecasts relative to a consensus benchmark.
 Better-performing forecasters have higher measured attention (lower shrinkage), than their poorly-performing peers.
-Measured multidimensional attention can largely be captured by heterogeneity in a single scalar cost parameter.
+Measured forecaster attention to multiple dimensions of the information space can largely be captured by a single scalar cost parameter.